SAML

 • Single Logout profile

-2. For encryption of SAML messages the following options are supported:
+2. For encryption of SAML messages, the following options are supported:

 • No Encryption

-• 1024 or 2048 bit encryption
+• 1024 or 2048-bit encryption

 • SHA1 or SHA256 algorithms

-Usage of SAML metadata
+Usage of SAML Metadata

 • Daily synchronization of the IdP metadata, so your Mendix app will always have the latest IdP metadata.

 • For daily synchronization of IdP metadata, configure the SE_SynchronizeIdPMetadata scheduled event.
-For local development this can be done from Studio Pro.
+For local development, this can be done from Studio Pro.
 In Mendix Cloud, you can do this on the Environments Details page for your app.

-• Downloading of the metadata for your Mendix application that acts as an SP in the SAML protocol.
+• Downloading the metadata for your Mendix application that acts as an SP in the SAML protocol.

 SAML Module Configuration Feature

-• You can create a custom SAML configuration microflow and share it across all SAML applications in your portfolio, such as by using a custom module in your private marketplace.
+• You can create a custom SAML configuration microflow and share it across all SAML applications in your portfolio, such as using a custom module in your private marketplace.
 This approach makes SAML configurations both automatable and repeatable.

 • If you want to connect multiple IdPs with your SAML app.